Baku Metro: Operation

 Officially Baku Metro has two lines, however due to problems with opening the second part of Cəfər Cabbarlı, Baku instead operates as a large four branch system, with trains travelling from Həzi Aslanov to either İçərişəhər or Dərnəgul, branching at May 28 (beneath the main train station).
-Rare services from both Dərnəgul and İçərişəhər also terminate at Bakmil but only twice per hour.
+Rare services from both Dərnəgul and İçərişəhər also terminate at Bakmil, but only twice per hour.
 There is a one-stop second line that operates separately between Cəfər Cabbarlı (essentially different platforms within the same station as May 28) and Şah İsmail Xətai, a shuttle service using only one of the two tracks due to low demand.
 The second interchange station is “Memar Əcəmi" where Green and Violet Lines cross.

-Due to the city's uneven landscape some stations are very deep, that could double as bomb shelters in case of a nuclear war attack, given that the system was built at the height of the Cold War in the 1950s/early 1960s.
+Due to the city's uneven landscape, some stations are very deep, that could double as bomb shelters in case of a nuclear war attack, given that the system was built at the height of the Cold War in the 1950s/early 1960s.
 All seven of these deep level stations have a standard pylon design.
 The majority of the system's stations, 13, are shallow pillar-trispans.
-In addition one station, Bakmil, is a single platform surface level.
+In addition, one station, Bakmil, is a single platform surface level.

-Like many other former Soviet systems most of the stations of the system are exquisitely decorated; many feature advanced Soviet motives in artwork (including mosaics, sculpture and bas-reliefs) and architecture such as those of progress and international culture, whilst others focus on traditional Azeri culture and history.
+Like many other former Soviet systems, most of the stations of the system are exquisitely decorated; many features advanced Soviet motives in artwork (including mosaics, sculpture and bas-reliefs) and architecture such as those of progress and international culture, whilst others focus on traditional Azeri culture and history.
 After the collapse of the Soviet Union, several stations were renamed, and some of their decoration was altered to comply with the new ideology.

 Ticketing

-The system works on a flat fare of 30 gapiks (0.30 AZN) per trip, following a price hike on August 1, 2018.
+The system works on a flat fare of 60 gapiks (0.60 AZN) per trip, following a price hike on October 1, 2025.
 Some Baku residents were reportedly unhappy with the price hike, citing the age of the metro system's infrastructure.
 Until 2006, metro users accessed the stations with metal (later plastic) tokens placed into turnstiles.
-In 2006 the Baku Metro introduced an RFID card system using rechargeable fare cards, which require a 2-manat deposit (plus travel credit).
+In 2006, the Baku Metro introduced an RFID card system using rechargeable fare cards, which require a 2-manat deposit (plus travel credit).

 BakuCard is a single Smart Card for payment on Baku Metro and BakuBus.
 The intercity buses and metro use this type of card-based fare-payment system.